 There are currently 94 instructional computer lab facilities and over 250 classroom instructor computer stations receiving services from Instructional Computing throughout the District.
-This encompasses a total of over 2,000 microcomputers providing 120 software titles and access to the Internet for students and faculty across all disciplines and learning environments.
+This encompasses a total of over 2,500 microcomputers and 150 iPads providing 120 software titles and access to the Internet for students and faculty across all disciplines and learning environments.